Pick Your Path: Stress, Guilt, Fear

 If you don’t kill stress, it will kill you.

-You don’t have to become a zen master to manage stress, and you can still be an ambitious high-achiever.
+You don’t have to become a zen master to manage stress.
+You can still be an ambitious high-achiever.

 Short-term fixes are just that: short term.